Yarumela: Features of Yarumela

 Located sixty kilometres south of the Los Naranjos, the site of Yarumela yielded information that led archaeologists to believe that it was another imposing Middle Formative center.
 This information also led archaeologists to believe that Yarumela as a center had a focus on precious commodities.
 Much like the settlement found at Los Naranjos, Yarumela's area was protected by the location in which it was found.
 On the eastern side, the settlement at Yarumela was protected by the Humuya River, which was a branch off of the Ulua, and on the western side it was protected by a large man-made ditch.

 The settlement at Yarumela was considered to be a large and prosperous trade center; archaeologists determined this from the numerous large structure mounds they found on the site as well as some of the material artifacts located there as well.
 Artifacts like shells, jadeite, obsidian fragments as well as exotic ceramics.

 History

-Many vessels have been found at the site.